LamininSolutions/mfsql-connector/source/blogs/metadata_management_and_realignment/index.rst

 Making configuration changes from SQL
 -------------------------------------

 In this use case valuelist items had to be added to M-Files in bulk to align the future data.
 In some cases the names and aliases for the valuelist items had to be updated.
-Using :doc:`\procedures\spMFSynchronizeValueListItemsToMFiles` allows for just that.
+Using :doc:`/procedures/spMFSynchronizeValueListItemsToMFiles` allows for just that.

 Several configuration changes can be made in SQL and updated into M-Files.